 My Goals for 2018:

 Up until now, I feel as though almost every aspect of my life has lacked some form of organisation, whether it’s having a (really) untidy bedroom, or not having a blogging and YouTube schedule, these things certainly add up and make me feel this dreaded anxiety.
 This year, I am making it my aim to give my bedroom a deep clean – clear through every drawer and wardrobe, get rid of any clothes I no longer need or wear, sort through all of my make up and beauty products – just give everything a proper sort out and clean.
-I am also currently working on a schedule for my blog and YouTube channel (and I will be doing a separate post on my 2018 blogging plans very soon), which I hope will not only give me an idea of when to post, but also when you can expect new content from me.
+I am also currently working on a schedule for my blog and YouTube channel, which I hope will not only give me an idea of when to post, but also when you can expect new content from me.
 I’m hoping that a schedule will result in more blog posts and videos, and bring some organisation (back) into my life.

 This is something my skin has been screaming at me to do for far too long.
 I definitely haven’t been drinking enough water, and it shows, not only in my skin, but in my lack of energy and constant tiredness.
 I’m not expecting it to be a miracle cure, but every little helps, right?
 I got a new water bottle for Christmas, and it’s huge.
 There’s no official measurement on the bottle, but (I think) it holds about 1 litre at a time, which, after you’ve refilled it, takes it to our recommended daily intake of 2 litres.
 This is the bottle, if you’re interested.
 I have been using it every day for the past week, and, with the help of putting effort into a skin care routine, my skin has definitely started to show signs of improvement, and it has also helped increase my energy levels.
 Water may have a boring taste, but its benefits are certainly worth the blandness.